Parent Hand Book

 Any parent paying fees late – twice or more – may be subject to paying fees via pre-payment.
 Pre-payment requires parent to pay a full month’s fee selected in your agreement – by cash or certified cheque before services are rendered.
 Returned cheques ($7) may result in a cash or certified cheque only payment for future services.
 If there is further difficulty in paying fees – services will be revoked immediately.

 An annual receipt for fees paid will be provided in February for the previous year, for tax purposes.
 Fees are subject to increase with a minimum of one full calendar month notice.
-Typically 5%-8% fee increases occurs Sept 1st of each year or when warranted by the School.
+Typically 5%-8% fee increases occurs Sept 1st or January 1st of each year or when warranted by the School.

 Montessori attendance will not be terminated in the middle of a month; we work on calendar months only.
 If services are revoked – it will take place at the end of the month.
 This allows the school to acquire a new student contract, filling your child’s position.
 It is necessary to maintain consistent finances to run the school.

 * On the first of the month change of status or withdrawal must be given in writing – one month prior to enrollment status change.

-Full fees are due regardless of a child’s illness, statutory holidays, vacation days off or snow closures and teacher-development days.
+Full fees are due regardless of a child’s illness, any holiday, statutory holidays, vacation days off or snow closures, winter break and teacher-development days or unexpected closures.
 Children who attend 4 days, there is no change of days or days in lieu of absence for any reason.
 Fees are non-refundable for any reason.